Vyral/jackson-campbell/_drafts/what-does-californias-new-rent-control-law-mean.md

 youtube_code: 6LU33pp1r0s
 ---

-{% include youtube.html %}If you own an investment property, here’s how California’s new rent control law affects you.
+{% include youtube.html %}<center>If you own an investment property, here’s how California’s new rent control law affects you.</center>

 If you own an investment property or are thinking of purchasing one in the future, how does California’s new rent control law affect you?
 To answer that question, there are a few key details about this law you need to keep in mind.&nbsp;